leetsec/phase-2/README.md

 ## Follow the pdfs, if you got any questions, mention me (wbousfir) in the right discord channel

-## Once you addeed your files inside your folder (ex: /network-hack/wbousfir/*),  git add your changes, go the root of this repo  run the script "push.sh" to gitpush everything
+## Once you addeed your files inside your folder (ex: /network-hack/wbousfir/*),  git add your changes, go the root of this repo  run the script "push.sh" to push everything